GuanJinNL/Robust_Optimization_Risk_Measures/README.md

 ```
 Robust_Portfolio.ipynb
 ```
-To run the portfolio optimization experiment with Non-concave distortion function (Prelec), click on the file:
+To run the portfolio optimization experiment with non-concave distortion function (Prelec), click on the file:
 ```
 Prelec_Portfolio.ipynb
 ```